erikanagamine/erikanagamine/README.md

 ### Hi there 👋

+Opinions and views here are my own, not of my employer!

-Actually I'm a 🔭 technical trainer.
-I've a extensive background as a Database Administrator and Data Engineer.
+I've a extensive background as a Database Administrator and Data Engineer 🔭.
 Now I'm in a new jorney in data world: 🌱 I'm learning how to extract a better insights with data as a Data Scientist.

 I love to contribute in data communities 👯 and I'm speaker 😄.